CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Cragmaw Hideout

-The goblin clan known as the Cragmaw has established a hidden base strategically positioned to harass and plunder traffic traversing the Triboar Trail or the route to Phandalin.
+The goblin clan known as the Cragmaw has established a hidden base strategically positioned to harass and plunder traffic traversing the Trident Trail or the route to Tuntin.
 The name "Cragmaw" stems from the tribe's practice of sharpening their teeth, giving them a menacing and jagged appearance.
 Leading the bandits in this lair is Klarg, a bugbear who takes orders from the chief of the Cragmaws, tasked with plundering any vulnerable caravans or travelers in the area.
-Recently, a messenger from Cragmaw Castle delivered new directives: Intercept the dwarf Gundren Rockseeker and anyone accompanying him.
+Recently, a messenger from Cragmaw Castle delivered new directives: Intercept the molekin Burrowbard Stoneseeker and anyone accompanying him.

 ### General Features